JimMoyle/YetAnotherWriteLog/README.md

         .EXAMPLE
         'My log message' | Write-Log
         Appends a new Info line to the log with the message being the contents of the string.

+        .EXAMPLE
+        Write-Log 'My log message' -JSONFormat
+        Appends a new Info line to the log with the message.
+The line will be in JSONFormat.